 The dams of the Upper Nepean collect water from the catchments of the Cataract, Cordeaux, Avon and Nepean rivers, which are tributaries of the Upper Hawkesbury-Nepean River.
 These systems supply water to the Macarthur and Illawarra regions, the Wollondilly Shire, and metropolitan Sydney.

-Facilities include picnic shelters, electric barbecues, drinking water, toilets, disabled toilets, playground and viewing areas.
+Facilities include picnic shelters, electric barbecues, drinking water, toilets, accessible toilets, playground and viewing areas.
 Bookings are required for groups of 50 or more.